 nvm install node

-- To install a latest LTS version of node, type:
+- To install the latest LTS version of node, type:

 nvm install lts